Updated: Apr 7

 The Coalpot uses charcoals or "coals" as its fuel for cooking food.
 In the early years, the coalpot was used in outside kitchens or in backyards to cook food.
 The coalpot is made of cast iron, and the inside is filled with charcoals.
 Charcoals are burnt pieces of wood.
-Charcoal can be purchased and is sold by the bag.
+Charcoal can be purchased and is often sold by the bag.
 Today, the coalpot is used to prepare and cook one pot dishes such as Oil down, pelau, rice and peas, soups like manicou waters throughout communities in Grenada.
-The Saraka activity held in la Poterie and Carriacou uses coalpot to prepare a large number of dishes.
+The Saraka/Saraca activity held in La Poterie, River Sallee and Carriacou uses coalpot to prepare a large number of dishes.

 The Coalpot is also used to roast corn.
 Roasting of corn can be seen along the roadside in Grenada.

 See Coalpot cooking - COAL POT COOKING • GRENADA #shorts #shortsnotice #shortsfired - YouTube